Ana-Mirza/Image-Classifier/README.md

 TODO: insert table

 ## Conclusions
-Based on the analysis perfomed on the data sets and the training of the models using different methods, several conclusions were extracted on the following topics:
+Based on the analysis perfomed on the data sets and the training of the models using different methods, several conclusions were extracted:

 1. **40% lower** results obtained with an **imbalanced data set**
 2. **30% better** accuracy with **data normalization** applied before PCA